open/close all folders

-- Mr. Grin from Stormbreaker, a former circus performer who used to catch a knife between his teeth as the finale of his act, until the time he was distracted at the crucial moment.
+- Mr. Grin from Stormbreaker is a former circus performer who used to catch a knife between his teeth as the finale of his act, until his mother came to see his act and distracted him at the crucial moment.
 In addition to the scars on his cheeks, he has no tongue.

 - The title character of The Man Who Laughs, by Victor Hugo.
 Despite having this trope, he isn't that bad.

 - In the Discworld novels, author Terry Pratchett plays with this when he writes about Death, who carries the personage of The Grim Reaper.
 "Death grinned" is a frequently-used description, averting mention of the fact that he never stops grinning, being a skeleton in a robe.

 - Early in Fight Club the protagonist gets a hole punched in his cheek, which he covers with two fingers when he drinks coffee.
 Later he tries to commit suicide by fighting fifty guys, splitting the cheek completely.
 The he shoots out the other cheek.
 He points out that he now looks like a piece of vandalism from earlier in the book.